gskbyte/GSKStretchyHeaderView/README.md

 ## License

-GSKStretchyHeaderView is available under the MIT license.
+`GSKStretchyHeaderView` is available under the MIT license.
 See the LICENSE file for more info.

+If your app uses `GSKStretchyHeaderView`, I'd be glad if you ping me via [Twitter](https://twitter.com/gskbyte) or via email.

 ## [Changelog](https://github.com/gskbyte/GSKStretchyHeaderView/blob/master/CHANGELOG.md)